-- Lapse-affected employees may not be paid for a holiday (e.g., the October 9 holiday) until after the lapse in appropriations has ended. - Holidays remain in force for the purpose of determining entitlement to holiday premium pay for excepted work performed on a holiday.
-Thus, if the lapse is in effect on a holiday

-(e.g., the October 9 holiday), an excepted employee who is required to perform work on the holiday during the employee's regular hours may earn holiday premium pay; however, payment cannot be made until after the lapse is over.
+- Lapse-affected employees-whether excepted or furloughed-will not be paid for a holiday until after the lapse in appropriations has ended. - Holiday premium pay rules apply to excepted work performed on a holiday during a lapse in appropriations.
+Thus, if the lapse is in effect on a holiday, an excepted employee who is required to perform work on the holiday during the employee's regular hours may earn holiday premium pay; however, payment cannot be made until after the lapse has ended (31 U.S.C.
+1341(c)(2)).
 Excepted employees who are not otherwise scheduled to work on a holiday are not required to work.
-If an excepted employee does not work on a holiday, the employee must be placed in a furlough status for the holiday.
+If an excepted employee does not perform work on a holiday, the employee must be placed in a furlough status for the holiday.
 See the section on "Excepted Employees" below for additional information.